Increase Your Cuttings Success with A Hydropod Propagator

 What cuttings to take and when

 March- April: Spring is the time to take cuttings of ornamental bedding plants such as Busy Lizzies and Pansies to be ready to plant up in May.
-This is also the time to take cuttings from shrubs such as Hydrangeas and forsythias.
+This is also the time to take cuttings from shrubs such as Hydrangeas, forsythias & Aglaonemas.

 March-July: Early spring to early summer is the key time for taking cuttings of soft herbs such as Mint, Rosemary, Basil, Lavender and Lemon Balm.
 This is also a great time for taking hardwood cuttings of berry plants such as gooseberries and blackberries.